Wedmore Festival 2026

-The Wedmore Festival returns from 9–17 May with one of its most diverse programmes yet, offering a vibrant week of literature, music, comedy, film and history at the heart of the village.
+The Wedmore Festival took place from 9–17 May with one of its most diverse programmes yet, offering a vibrant week of literature, music, comedy, film and history at the heart of the village.

 Comedy remains a popular feature, with Marcus Brigstocke and Rachel Parris returning for an evening of sharp, spontaneous comedy musical improv on Saturday 9 May.